corysimmons/ngrok/README.md

 ngrok.getActiveProcess(); // returns ChildProcess
 ```

+### Use @expo/ngrok-bin to manage ngrok binaries

+Benefit for versioning the binaries.
+The `binPath` option is unsupported then.

 ## How it works

 ```npm install``` downloads the ngrok binary for your platform from the official ngrok hosting.
 To host binaries yourself set the `NGROK_CDN_URL` environment variable before installing ngrok.
 To force specific platform set `NGROK_ARCH`, eg `NGROK_ARCH=freebsdia32`.